This article is part of “Everything You Need to Know to Start Baking Awesome Bread Using a Bread Maker.”

 Try using less yeast (1/4 tsp. less at a time).

-This could also be the result of forgetting to add salt to the recipe or forgetting to put the kneading blade into the baking pan.
+This could also result from forgetting to add salt to the recipe or forgetting to put the kneading blade into the baking pan.

 Uneven, shorter on one end